Moveable Transactions Reform in Scotland

 How will my business or sector be affected by the Act?

-The reforms under the Act will affect different types of businesses, sectors and financing and sale transactions in different ways and the following sections seek to note a few more specific applications of the changes and how they will impact specific businesses, sectors and transactions:
+The reforms under the Act will affect different types of businesses, sectors and financing and sale transactions in different ways.

 • There will be an ability to take a new Statutory Pledge over high-value Scottish tangible moveable assets and intellectual property owned by a group obligor.

-• Fixed security over book debts will be possible by “Day 1” assignation in security registered in the new Register of Assignations and without need for notice, trusts or supplemental assignations for future book debts.
+• Fixed security over book debts will be possible by “Day 1” assignation in security registered in the new Register of Assignations and without the need for notice, back-up trusts or supplemental assignations for future book debts.

 • The Statutory Pledge will provide an alternative to the sale and hire-purchase back of vehicles, equipment and other assets already owned and other transactions where questions may arise around title acquired by the buyer/funder using title-based financing.